ABU DHABI’S FAVOURITE LIBRARY

 Club Library membership lasts 12 months from 1 January to 31 December.
-Annual Library membership costs AED 330, enabling you to borrow up to eight Hardbacks and unlimited Paperbacks at a time.
+Annual Library membership costs AED 330, enabling you to borrow up to 8 Hardbacks / catalogued Paperbacks and unlimited, donated Paperbacks at a time.
 Pro-rata rates apply to members joining after 1 February.
 Only FULL members of The Club may join the Library.
 Visiting members or guests cannot borrow books or DVDs, but we always have a selection of quality used books and DVDs available for visiting members and guests to buy.

 You can reserve popular books on a waiting list.
 We welcome your suggestions for new books to be ordered.
 Please write your recommendations in the suggestions book.
 We accept donations of unwanted books or DVDs in good condition.